faezesarlakifar/AllerTrans/README.md

 ![Model Architecture](images/Arch-AllerTrans.jpg)

 ## Dataset
-The utilized dataset in this study is the public AlgPred 2.0 train and validation sets, which are available [here](https://webs.iiitd.edu.in/raghava/algpred2/stand.html).
+The utilized dataset in this study is the public AlgPred 2.0 train and validation sets, that are available [here](https://webs.iiitd.edu.in/raghava/algpred2/stand.html).

 ---